amsterdamharu/docker-notes/express/README.md

 On the host run an nmp install if your application needs packages installed (like express in the example).

 If the host does not have npm you can build an image based off the node dev image (see build directory).
-Copy package.json to build first.
+Copy package.json to build directory first.

 Run the container
 -----------------